 You can either navigate to the Group section of Facebook and search for your topic (the easiest) or merely type in a topic in the search bar.

-Are you a parenting niche blogger looking to connect with others in the same niche?
-Check out the Blogging About Momming Facebook group!
+Are you a mom who blogs looking to connect?
+Check out the Blogging About Momming Facebook group! (any niche!)

 Try to find groups that closely match your niche (if possible).

 Not only do Facebook groups dedicated to blogging help you share your content, but it also gives you a forum to ask questions.

 Make sure to check out the courses section of the Resource page for free and paid courses you can take to learn more about Pinterest.